ThijsdeZeeuw/cloud-local-ngrok/README.md

 - **"Service was pulled in as a dependency but is not enabled by the active profiles"**: This error has been fixed in the latest version.
 The default Ollama service is now always enabled regardless of profile.
 - **Cannot access Ollama when using GPU**: Make sure you have the proper GPU drivers installed and Docker has access to your GPU.
+- **Telegram bot not receiving messages**: Check that your webhook URL is correct and the n8n workflow is activated.

 ## Updating